-A Park Slope Couple Rewrites an Uber Chic Bathroom
+A Park Slope Couple Remodels for an Uber Chic Bathroom

 From round bathroom mirrors to black matte shower fixtures, this bathroom remodel stands out